 One of the major mistakes that most golfers make is not ensuring a square clubface during a swing.

-Therefore, before you swing, keep your eye that your clubface isn’t titled towards the side.
+Therefore, before you swing, keep an eye on your clubface, which isn’t titled towards the side.
 If it does, position the clubface straight.

 Further, you must feel that the club toe rotates and closes towards impact.
 To implement the same, visualize your club toe turning and closing when you swing.